kimmobrunfeldt/football-score-detector/README.md

 # Football score detector

-The program analyzes this picture
+The program analyzes picture of a table football game

 ![table](docs/table.jpg)

-and outputs following JSON
+and outputs the score as JSON

 ```json
 {